10 Greatest Film Soundtracks

 In the film industry, music comes in two forms; movie soundtracks and original film scores.
 Movie soundtracks are typically songs produced by a number of different artists but that are used in the film.
 Sometimes the songs were created for the movie and other times the film soundtracks are an amalgamation of songs that already existed but were licensed for the soundtrack.

 On the other hand, original film scores are created specifically for a movie.
 Often the film score is classical and often does not have any vocals, such as the score for Raiders of the Lost Ark or The Exorcist, however sometimes a film score is rock based with original songs created just for that album, such as Tommy by The Who.

 This lens covers the highest ranked movie soundtracks from Rankography best movies.
 A large number of movie bloggers and other knowledgeable movie fans ranked this film category to come up with this top ten ranking.
-While you will recognize most of the films on this top ten movies list, there are many great lesser on the complete movie soundtracks list.

 All rights reserved.
 Copyright 2011 Rankography